claudinec/claudinec.github.io/_posts/2010-01-16-wellington.markdown

 title: Wellington, New Zealand -- first impressions
 ---

 It's wet and windy here.
 Wellington in January is like Melbourne in August.
 Even [locals are complaining](http://www.stuff.co.nz/national/3234694/Bad-weather-good-business-for-some) now.
 Still, I would take a wet, windy summer over 40º heat, any day.
 Wellington is compact and the population is small, but it still feels like a vibrant, active city.
 A vibrant, active city that I can mostly cover on foot.
 I think I could get used to this.
+This is my first visit to New Zealand, after 26 years living in the big country next door.
+I never got round to crossing the Tasman because 'New Zealand is just there and it's not about to go away' (just like Uluru and other Australian landmarks).
+It's about time I made the effort.

 I visited the [Museum of New Zealand, _Te Papa Tongarewa_](http://www.tepapa.govt.nz/) today, and choked up a bit at the [exhibit](http://www.tepapa.govt.nz/WhatsOn/exhibitions/Pages/SignsofaNation.aspx) on the [Treaty of Waitangi](http://www.waitangi-tribunal.govt.nz/treaty/).
 The context and the history are different, but I feel angry and ashamed that a treaty like this is still impossible in Australia.